Frequently Asked Questions

 That definition, however, is not what most people mean by “respirator.”
 The term is most often used to refer to NIOSH-certified N-95 devices or devices that supply uncontaminated air from an external source.

-According to the OSHA/CDC definition, therefore, the VictoryMask and the COVEX shield would qualify as respirators.
+According to the OSHA/CDC definition, therefore, the VictoryMask would qualify as a respirator.
 According to common usage, however, they would not.

 Obviously, Universal Filters and ComfortSeal filters are not respirators.

 How often you should replace your filter depends on usage and the environment.
-For general use, Universal Filters, ComfortSeal Filters, and the disposable filters in VictoryMasks and COVEX Shields should last approximately two weeks—perhaps longer.
+For general use, Universal Filters and ComfortSeal Filters, should last approximately two weeks—perhaps longer.
 In heavily polluted environments, however, you may need to switch the filter more often.
 In high-risk situations, like hospitals, follow institutional protocols.

 No. Washing will damage the filter media and reduce or destroy its effectiveness.
 Discard and replace filters when necessary.